HomeMy WebLinkAboutOrdinance 2084 N.C.S. 04/19/19991

 2 and conflagrations.
 The winds experienced in this area can have a tremendous impact upon

 3 structure fires in buildings in close proximity to one another.
-Winds can cant' sparks and burning
+Winds can carry sparks and burning

 4 brands to other structures, thus spreading the fire and causing conflagrations.
 In building, fires,